kpunith8/weather-forecast-app/README.md

 ## It consists of following sample project

-- Weather Forecast browser - react, redux, making async calls using axios, react-sparklines for graphs, using - https://home.openweathermap.org/
+- Weather Forecast browser - react, redux, making async calls using axios, react-sparklines for graphs, google maps API integration, using - https://home.openweathermap.org/
 - Currently it defaults to US cities, search for any US cities to load the temperature, pressure, and humidity chart for last 5 days.
 - Application can be customised to load the map for any country by passing contry code to the API